jbryn/elpassion-task/README.md

 # or
 yarn dev
 ```
-and navigate to

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+and navigate to [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Learn More